-Writing.
-Why do you do it?
-Any writer will tell you they just have to write.
-We are built for it.
+Writers will tell you they just have to write.
+That’s why we do it.
 My mind, body, and soul compel me to write.
 It’s not only a cathartic release and a form of therapy, but it’s a craft I’ve committed to.
 Some days writing beats me, somedays I beat it.
 In the process I’m trying to continually improve.
 Of course that means facing the inevitable Resistance that blocks any artist from producing.
 But it’s all part of the process.

 I barely remember putting together the collection of ideas that built my first non-fiction book.
 Some of the ideas are now 10 years old.Â Thrive itself went through a number of frustrating iterations.
 I started putting together the manuscript over five years ago.
 I slowly amassed enough content to produce the rough version.
 A rough version that was too long coming in at over 90,000 words.
 Getting to 90,000 wasn’t hard.
 It was sifting through the mess after the fact that took a year.Â I actually used dictation on the computer to get the ideas out.